PredictionIO/PredictionIO-Docs/source/concepts/basics.rst

 App
 ---

 App in PredictionIO Server is like a database or collection in a database server.
-It is usually corresponds to the application you are building.
+It usually corresponds to the application you are building.
 Relevant data, such as user behavior, is collected by an app.
 An app contains one or more prediction engines.
 App data is shared among these engines.

 Engine